As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 Even though images are visible, they can contain a lot of invisible content that users won’t see but search engines do.

 Shopify comes with the tools needed to add ALT tags to images but many shops forget about using them.
-There are apps in the app store that can automate setting these but the automated versions will never be as good as one you’ve set by hand.
+There are apps in the app store that can automate setting these but the automated versions will never be as good as the one you’ve set by hand.
 Sure, use the automated tool if you have 5,000 products but then hand-edit your most important products.

 Adding content to your Alt tags will also help your images show up and rank in Google Image Search and Pinterest.
 The ranking factors in those image search engines are weaker than the main text-based ones but there’s a lot of interest and potential for growth in those places.